 The individual sales and other key figures were added up by more than 2160 EMS companies in order to reach the production volume in Europe.
 The division in Eastern and Western Europe thus refuted figures published so far in the press and market studies.
 For 2018, the production volume is EUR 43.5 billion, an increase of 8.6% to 2017.
 This growth was significantly influenced by product transfers from Foxconn, Wistron, Inventec, Flex and Jabil who transferred products to Eastern Europe.
 For EMEA (Europe, Middle East, Africa), figures of more than 2,220 EMS companies with a turnover of 45.2 billion euros are obtained.

 There are still many small EMS companies, over 1600 companies have less than 10 million euros in sales, many have no strategy and no future.
 About 18% of these companies make losses because they do not adhere to some of the basic rules of the business world.
 Since in4ma analyzed the figures and the balance sheets and pointed out the problems, we see a positive trend in Germany.
 In 2014, 23.6% of all EMS in Germany still made losses, in 2017 there were only 16.6%, in 2018 there were still 10.6%, of course also due to a good economic development during this period.
-In 2019, the big EMS (>50 mil. euro) still had revenue growth whereas the smaller EMS saw a decline.
+In 2019, the large EMS > (EUR 50 million) still had sales growth, while the smaller companies already had a decline.

 We offer you a large network of experienced EMS service providers.